lando/lando/docs/config/drupal8.md

 ## Getting Started

-Before you get started with this recipe we assume that you have:
+Before you get started with this recipe, we assume that you have:

 1. [Installed Lando](./../basics/installation.md) and gotten familiar with [its basics](./../basics/)
 2. [Initialized](./../basics/init.md) a [Landofile](./../config/lando.md) for your codebase for use with this recipe
 3. Read about the various [services](./../config/services.md), [tooling](./../config/tooling.md), [events](./../config/events.md) and [routing](./../config/proxy.md) Lando offers.

-However, because you are a developer and developers never ever [RTFM](https://en.wikipedia.org/wiki/RTFM) you can also run the following commands to try out this recipe with a vanilla install of Drupal 8.
+However, because you are a developer and developers never ever [RTFM](https://en.wikipedia.org/wiki/RTFM), you can also try out this recipe with a vanilla install of Drupal 8 using the commands as follows:

 ```bash
 # Initialize a drupal8 recipe using the latest Drupal 8 version